 Small business loan interest rates vary widely between lenders and depend on a number of factors.
-To find and qualify for the cheapest loans, you need to not only compare options but also consider the qualification requirements of each lender.
-Stricter requirements often mean you have to go through a more complicated application process to determine if you’re eligible for the lowest rates.
+To find and qualify for the cheapest loans, you need to not only compare options, but also consider the qualifications of each lender.
+Different financial institutions will have different requirements, and also varying rates.

 According to ValuePenguin, these are the current small business loan rates for 2019:

 The above rates are calculated as average annual interest rates (AIR) instead of the more familiar annual percentage rate (APR).